Canon 80D vs Sony A7S

 Review summary: Canon 80D vs Sony A7S

 So how do things add up?
-Which of the two cameras – the Canon 80D or the Sony A7S – has the upper hand?
+Is the Canon 80D better than the Sony A7S or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12MP) with a 41% higher linear resolution.